ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 ---
 ## Function - Exchange Online: Delete Messages From Query Results
-This Exchange Online function will delete a list of messages returned from the Query Message function.
+This Exchange Online function deletes a list of messages returned from the Query Message function.
 The input to the function is a string containing the JSON results from the Query Messages function.

  ![screenshot: fn-exchange-online-delete-messages-from-query-results](./screenshots/EXO-delete-from_query-function.png)